dootje-2004/intersystems-rest-performance/Notes.md

 ## Configure the server instance

 A portable way to do this is through a manifest file.
-The manifest defines a namespace *REST*.
+The manifest defines a namespace *DEMO*.

-## Configure the client instance

-On the client, the manifest also creates a namespace called *REST*.

 ## Define REST interface in OpenAPI format